 The schedule of compliance items above are not considered completed until approved in writing by the Division.

-- C. The fluid management system covered by this Permit consists of the following process components: - 1.
-The mill site facility including a crusher and magnetic separator; and - 2.
-Ore stockpile pad.
+- C. The fluid management system covered by this Permit consists of the following process components:

+- 1. Crushing Circuit and Ore Stockpile;

+- 2. Waste Rock Storage Facilities; and

+- 3. Stormwater Diversion channels

 D. Monitoring Requirements: